guokr/stan-cn-nlp/README.md

 stan-cn-nlp
 ===========

-an API wrapper based on Stanford NLP packages for the convenience of Chinese users.
+An API wrapper based on Stanford NLP packages for the convenience of Chinese users.

+This package is at its early stage (v0.0.1), bugs may exists, we recommend you not to use it for production right now.

+Comments, review, bug reports and patches are welcomed.

 How to play
 ------------